SAP/project-portal-for-innersource/CRAWLING.md

 },
 ```

-To retrieve this information from your GitHub instance, make query the [GitHub Search API](https://developer.github.com/v3/search/) for all projects with the topic `inner-source`.
+To retrieve this information from your GitHub instance, query the [GitHub Search API](https://developer.github.com/v3/search/) for all projects with the topic `inner-source`.

    ```
    ?q=topic:inner-source